danieldunderfelt/react-response/README.md

 The configuration of your React-response is done with familiar React components, kind of like React Router's route configuration.
 Almost all of the props have sensible defaults, so for the simplest apps you really don't have to do a lot to get a server running.

 > Production-ready stability is one of my end goals but we're still in the early days.
 Use in production at your own risk!
+If you do, do not hesitate to contact me with your experience.

 What's it look like?
 ---